By Spain and Portugal specialist Talia

 What to do and see in Barcelona

 His greatest work by any measure is the Sagrada Família.
 The still-unfinished Catholic church is technically a minor basilica, but in scale it’s grander than many European cathedrals.
-It holds up to 13,000 worshippers and the central steeple soars 170 m (558 ft) high.
+It holds up to 13,000 worshipers and the central steeple soars 170 m (558 ft) high.

 Gaudí’s liquid, organic style is reflected in all aspects of the church.
 A jungle of pillars supports the soaring ceiling, each branching and merging into a web that evokes the canopy of a dense forest, or perhaps an underwater garden.